 Recipe ratio: 25 grams of coffee to 16 ounces — coarse grind just a hair finer than cold-brew

 How it’s different: Hand-poured paper-filtered coffees are famous for their clarity of flavor, letting a coffee’s real colors shine, and giving them a clean, almost rarefied mouthfeel.
-Pour-over coffees are the industry standard for savoring the taste of a place in a selection of beans, and though they do seem more trouble because they command more active preparation, they are worth it when comparing notes from other types of preparation styles.
+Pour-over coffees are the industry standard for savoring the taste of a place in a selection of beans, and though they do seem more trouble because they command more active preparation to brew a great pour-over, they are worth it when comparing notes from other types of preparation styles.

 Recipe ratio: 30 grams coffee to 500 grams water (or 15-20 ounces) — medium-fine grind

 How they’re different: The uniform distribution of evenly heated water that an automatic brewer contributes to the process tends to be the most meet-me-in-the-middle of methods.
 You’ll still taste some of the snappy fruit flavors that a complex coffee offers, but you’ll likely find that the chocolate, nuts, spice, or earthiness that makes up the profile’s rhythm section will offer more balance and structure to the finished product, creating a well-rounded, easy-drinking coffee that’s perfect for when you honestly just need a coffee-flavored coffee right now.
 You’ll still taste the quality of the finest beans, but their punchiness will be muted.